Buying Baseball Foul Poles – Get This Right!

 Height

-Baseball being baseball, there are no official height rules in the game so there may be a lot of leeway in design, height, and build unless you have strict rules in your league, conference, or similar, such as NCAA.
-Even MLB now has some insanely tall 50 ft. models that are an 18 inch outside diameter at the base, tapering up at its peak!
+Baseball being baseball, there are no official height rules in the game, so there may be a lot of leeway in design, height, and build unless you have strict rules in your league, conference, or similar, such as the NCAA.
+Even MLB now has some insanely tall 50 ft. models with an 18-inch outside diameter at the base, tapering up to their peak!
+When considering different equipment, it’s also important to be aware of the baseball field’s fungo screen dimensions, as they can affect gameplay and training.
+Many teams opt for screens that meet these dimensions to maximize both visibility and protection during practice sessions.
+Choosing the right design not only adheres to any regulations but also enhances the overall safety and effectiveness of training activities.

 12 ft & 15 Ft.
-Models these fit most fields approaching 200 ft fences.
+Models these fit most youth fields and those approaching 220 ft fences.
 I prefer the 20 ft. tall models for larger youth fields such as the official Little League 200 ft. fences (FYI: Little League World Series Fences are set at 225 ft.)

-20, 30 & 40 Ft Models – This again tends to be dependent on outfield fence distance to the plate, though NCAA softball, for example, requires only a 10 ft. minimum height (as of this writing) though frankly, this looks ridiculous so you generally will see the most popular size 20 ft. models, in high school softball and baseball parks.
+20, 30 & 40 Ft Models – This, again, tends to depend on the outfield fence distance to the plate.
+However, NCAA softball, for example, requires only a 10 ft. minimum height (as of this writing), though frankly, this looks ridiculous, so you generally will see the most popular size 20 ft. models in high school softball and baseball parks.
+For those looking to enhance their field setup, incorporating 4-inch pitching mound options can significantly improve gameplay dynamics.
+These mounds are designed to meet various league specifications, ensuring that players can perform at their best.
+Additionally, when selecting foul poles, it’s essential to consider visibility and safety features, which can further elevate the overall quality of the playing environment.

 Useable Height

-Most foul poles are offered in heights ranging from the most common 12, 15, or 2o ft. heights with larger models This of course refers to the finished product after installation so they will likely add another 3 or 4 feet that are inserted in the ground or int ground sleeves (see below).
+Most foul poles are offered in heights ranging from the most common 12, 15, or 20 ft. to larger models.
+This, of course, refers to the finished product after installation, so they will likely add another 3 or 4 feet that are inserted in the ground or into ground sleeves (see below).

 Color

-A Hi-Visibility Optic Yellow is standard on baseball fields and many times you see white or orange on softball fields (NCAA softball requirements as of this writing).
-Many times the optic yellow may be more tradition-based, rather than mandated
+A Hi-Visibility Optic Yellow is standard on baseball fields, and many times you see white or orange on softball fields (NCAA softball requirements as of this writing).
+Often, the optic yellow may be more traditional than mandated.

 Material & Finish

-Steel that has been zinc undercoated seems to be the material of choice.
+Steel with a zinc undercoat seems to be the material of choice.
 Powder coating finish is what you should look for as the taller poles are not anything you would want to sand and repaint.

 Diameter & Steel Gauge